gibbok/myvar/website/content/systems-thinking/systems-thinking-principles-for-pattern-recognition-and-informed-decision-making.md

 Several factors contribute to difficulty in applying systems thinking:

 *   **System Misidentification:** Lack of awareness regarding the specific type of system (**Clear**, **Complicated**, **Complex**, **Chaotic**) leads to applying incorrect problem-solving approaches.
-*   **The Cobra Effect (Incentive Problem):** Policies or rewards designed to achieve a goal can inadvertently optimize for the reward itself, leading to outcomes opposite to the original intention.
+*   **The Incentive Problem:** Policies or rewards designed to achieve a goal can inadvertently optimize for the reward itself, leading to outcomes opposite to the original intention.
 Human behavior often introduces unforeseen complexities.
 *   **Delayed Feedback Loops:** The consequences of actions may not manifest for an extended period, making it difficult to link cause and effect in real-time.
 This delay obscures the impact of interventions.

 ### The Four System Archetypes